Orelab/election-libre/readme.rst

 located in the footer.
 In that way, you'll have to add a variable in Apache2 :

 	SetEnv CI_ENV production

+You should also remove the file **application/controller/Admin.php** as it is barelly useful.

 *******************
 Server Requirements